drewby/MultiClusterDeployTest/README.md

 - `SSH_PUBLIC_KEY`: Public SSH key
 - `JSON_LOGS`: Output logs in JSON format
 - `TEST_RESULTS_DIR`: Output directory for test results

+## Commands and their steps

+### **azure** Command

+The `azure` command has the following steps:

+1. `login_to_azure`: Log into Azure using the Azure CLI.
+This is necessary to access Azure resources and deploy the infrastructure.

+2. `generate_ssh_key`: Generate a public and private SSH key pair to be used with the Azure virtual machines.

+3. `create_resource_group`: Create an Azure resource group to hold the resources that will be deployed for this project.

+4. `deploy_azure_infra`: Deploy the Azure infrastructure, including virtual networks, virtual machines, and load balancers.

+5. `display_azure_control_plane_values`: Display the values of the control plane cluster that was created in Azure.
+This information can be helpful in further configuring the infrastructure.

+6. `get_azure_kube_credentials`: Retrieve the Kubernetes credentials for the Azure cluster.
+These credentials are necessary to connect to and manage the cluster using kubectl.

+### **k3d** Command

+The `k3d` command has the following steps:

+1. `deploy_k3d_clusters`: Deploy k3d infrastructure, including a control plane cluster and edge clusters.

+2. `modify_k3d_kube_credentials`: Modify the kubectl configuration file to match context names to cluster names and fix server addresses.

+### **argocd** Command

+The `argocd` command has the following steps:

+1. `deploy_argocd`: Deploy Argo CD to the control plane cluster.

+2. `get_external_ip`: Retrieve the external IP address of the Argo CD service.

+3. `login_to_argocd`: Log in to Argo CD using the CLI and the external IP address.
+If ARGOCD_PASSWORD (or -p option) is set, update the argoCD admin password.

+4. `add_argocd_clusters`: Add the edge clusters to Argo CD as clusters to manage.

+### **test** Command

+The `test` command has the following steps:

+1. `test_deployment`: Apply the manifests to the edge clusters and run the tests against them.

+2. `aggregate_test_results`: Aggregate the results of the tests and output them to a Junit file.

+### **delete** Command

+The `delete` command has the following steps:

+1. Confirmation prompt: If confirmation is not skipped, ask the user if they're sure they want to delete the Azure resource group.

+2. `delete_azure_resource_group`: If MODE is `azure`, delete the Azure resource group and all resources within it.

+3. `delete_k3d_clusters`: If MODE is `k3d`, Delete the k3d clusters and all associated resources.

+4. `delete_kubeconfig`: Remove the kubeconfig context for the deleted clusters.

+5. `delete_argocd`: Remove the edge clusters from Argo CD, if applicable.

 ## License